johnyHV/simpsonstv/README.md

 - used different speaker
 - used 4" HDMI waveshare LCD [here](https://www.waveshare.com/wiki/4inch_HDMI_LCD)
 - design improvement. is more solid
+- added space for USB port in the 3D model, and script for autocopy movie from USB mass storage devices to RPI

 ---
 3D model